Updated April 11, 2025

 Your dog’s microbiome—a collection of useful, germ-fighting bacteria—lives mainly in the gut.
 These protective bacteria love a natural, carnivorous diet.
 Stale kibble, though, can lead to bacterial imbalance and lower immunity.

-Ditch the dry chow.
+A healthy diet prevents skin irritation and supports overall ear health, so ditch the dry chow.
 Instead, switch to moist and natural dog food options (fiber and whole ingredients are key).
 From shinier hair to less infections, your dog will reap the benefits.

 Supplements

-Not all supplements are created equal.
+Not all dog supplements are created equal.
 To specifically treat itchy or infected ears, look for anti-inflammatory substances like:

 - Fish oil